 One of my favorite beaches in Portugal, Praia do Zavial (map) is located on the Western part of the Algarve region.
 An unspoiled secret spot slightly hidden behind the rocky incline, you can discover this beach by following what appears to be a never-ending naturally paved road.
 If you arrive early enough, don’t be surprised to find perfect, little, glassy rights and lefts barreling in the crystal clear water just waiting to be shredded.
 If you’re in for a laid-back experience, take a hike to your left, down to the end of the beach.
 Once there you can hunt the water’s edges for treasures of golden seashells or take a quick salty dip in the sea.
-When the waves are big and over-head, my favorite thing to do is to watch fellow surfers from the little café/restaurant on the corner – nothing beats sipping on a tasty refreshing Panache (beer with sparkling soda), while listening to a good old fashion jazz or blues and watching a glimpse of the sunset light dance upon the water.
+When the waves are big and over-head, my favorite thing to do is to watch fellow surfers from the little café/restaurant on the corner – nothing beats sipping on a tasty refreshing Panache (beer with sparkling soda) while listening to good old fashion jazz or blues and watching a glimpse of the sunset light dance upon the water.

 2) Praia dos Aivados (Sines)

-Coming up from the south, heading towards the town of Sines and situated just south of Porto Covo, you can find Praia dos Aivados (map), a long sandy fun beach break that works year round.
+Coming up from the south, heading towards the town of Sines and situated just south of Porto Covo, you can find Praia dos Aivados (map), a long sandy fun beach break that works year-round.
 There are fairly uncrowded waves coming from both left and right, usually working best after low tide.
 This is a perfect area to get lost and have a picnic in the local Portuguese villages that offer picturesque views of the region of Alentejo’s nature and beauty.
 For your Portuguese picnic supplies, you can head off to one of the mini markets and grab some artisanal Queijo de Cabra (goat cheese), figos (figs) and a bottle of crisp Vinho Verde!

 3) Coxos, (Ericeira)

 One of the best surf breaks in all of Europe is the exposed reef break at Coxos (map).
 Located in the town of Ericeira, this spot is often crowded by the most experienced surfers due to its powerful right-handed wave.
-It takes skill to be able to land a takeoff, and let me say that it is certainly not forgiving – you will possibly be pounded on by set after set, on top of a rock bottom ocean.
-Although, if you do make the take off, you will be heading into a speedy time zone of pure wave heaven with huge fierce walls and consistent long lines doubling behind them.
+It takes skill to be able to land a takeoff, and let me say that it is certainly not forgiving – you will possibly be pounded on by set after set, on top of a rock-bottom ocean.
+Although, if you do make the take-off, you will be heading into a speedy time zone of pure wave heaven with huge fierce walls and consistently long lines doubling behind them.
 When checking the sets rolling in, or even just mentioning this wave to a Portuguese surfer, you may hear many of them quote “estou com pica toda,” or in English, I am frothing and fully amped!
-If you’re adventurous, you can bring your Assador de Barro to quickly cook up some Portuguese chourico by the water while enjoying a Port and Tonic!
+If you’re adventurous, you can bring your Assador de Barro to quickly cook up some Portuguese chouriço by the water while enjoying a Port and Tonic!

 4) Supertubos, (Peniche)

 Located in a traditional coastal fisherman town, known as the sardine capital of the world, there is a place called, Peniche (map).
 Here you can find Supertubos – what I like to call the pipeline of Portugal, without the reef.
 The shape of its sand banks is what creates an awesome setup for Altas Ondas (tubular, epic waves), so solid that the Rip Curl Pro saved a spot here for the World Tour.
 Peniche itself is a peninsula with north and south-facing coastlines, resulting in offshore wind swells always working somewhere.
 However, this particular break doesn’t hold up well in massive swells and stormy weather.
-It is typically a hit or miss spot but luckily it’s been a huge hit for the past couple of years in the World Tour of surfing.
+It is typically a hit-or-miss spot but luckily it’s been a huge hit for the past couple of years in the World Tour of surfing.
 If you are staying for a couple of nights, I recommend passing by the Surfer’s Lodge Peniche.
-They have 5 star surfer accommodation, authentic local Portuguese cuisine, and yoga classes.
+They have 5-star surfer accommodation, authentic local Portuguese cuisine, and yoga classes.
 During the World Tour, you may just be lucky enough catch a glimpse of surfing legends, Kelly Slater or Mick Fanning, chilling out in a Jacuzzi during a sunset terrace party.

 5) Praia Da Norte (Nazare)